 During the lessons we shift rapidly between various activities so as to maintain the child’s cognitive interest.
 We pay careful attention to the different abilities across the age range, as follows:

-- 3 to 5 year old children will sort, compare, solve logical problems, develop fine motor skills and design and master the games in which they have to play by the rules and think through your moves
+- 4 and 5 year old children will sort, compare, solve logical problems, develop fine motor skills and design and master the games in which they have to play by the rules and think through your moves

 - for 6 to 7 year olds, in addition to exercises in logic, games based on memory development and stereovision, we also teach them fascinating facts about the history of mathematics and set them tasks and puzzles that date back to ancient times

-From the age of 7 to 8 onwards children in this Club move up to Maths and Programming/Coding Clubs.
+- From the age of 7 to 8 onwards children in this Club move up to Maths Circles and Programming/Coding Clubs.

 Ahead of enrolment we discuss with parents each child’s needs to make sure they attend the appropriate class or classes.
 Please call us to discuss how we can help.